ndonthi/data-policy-syncer/README.md

 # data-policy-sync
-Update training datasets to reflect policy changes by identifying and re-processing affected data segments with LLM-as-a-judge
+Update training/eval datasets to reflect policy changes by identifying and re-processing affected data segments with LLM-as-a-judge